thedavidchu/cv-bootstrap/README.md

 ## Purpose
 Bootstrap for a computer vision project.

+**Note: this will not work out of the box, because I do not provide the test images**

 ## Compatibility
 I am going to only work on .png and .jpeg files to start.
 I will add conversions as we progress.